Trump's 'Disloyalty' Claim About Jewish Democrats Shows He Doesn't Get How They Vote

 Meanwhile, Democrats in the House, who don't always agree with Omar and Tlaib, are furious with Israel's ambassador to the United States, Ron Dermer, for his role in the controversy, the Jerusalem Post reported.
 Democrats may not take any more meetings with him, the paper reported, especially after Democratic leaders thought they had gotten assurances that the two congresswomen would be allowed to travel.

-There has long been a degree of distrust between Democrats and Dermer, because he had worked as a Republican operative and helped orchestrate Netanyahu's speech to Congress in 2015, when Republican John Boehner was speaker, in which Netanyahu criticized then-President Obama's policy toward Iran.
+There has long been a degree of distrust between Democrats and Dermer because he had worked as a Republican operative and helped orchestrate Netanyahu's speech to Congress in 2015, when Republican John Boehner was speaker, in which Netanyahu criticized then-President Obama's policy toward Iran.

 The Trump campaign apparatus went into overdrive on the subject Wednesday.
 Kayleigh McEnany, a campaign spokeswoman, blasted the BDS Movement, which seeks boycott, divestment, sanctions of Israel as well as an end to international support because of Israel's treatment of Palestinians.

-"It is an actual movement that seeks to destroy the state of Israel by boycotting them," she said on Fox News Wednesday.
+"It is an actual movement that seeks to destroy the state of Israel by boycotting them," she said Wednesday on Fox News.
 "It is the same goal as Iran, who wants to wipe Israel off the face of the map.
 It is an anti-Semitic movement.
 It is disgusting."

-But is what Trump and his campaign are doing about winning over Jewish voters at all?
+But are Trump and his campaign's actions about winning over Jewish voters at all?

 Jeremy Ben-Ami of the progressive Jewish lobbying group J-Street doesn't think so.
 They seem more aimed at exciting the Trump base, Ben-Ami said.